Why a career in commercial property management adds up

 To succeed in commercial property management, Davis says there are several skills that will help you achieve your career goals.

 "It's a job that requires a variety of skills from accuracy with numbers and attention to detail, to the ability to compromise and problem solve.
-You need to be highly organised now, but able to plan for and anticipate the market changes."
+You need to be highly organised now, but able to plan for and anticipate future market changes."

-Additionally, one of the most important skills outlined by Davis is the ability to build and foster strong relationships, as she views commercial property as "a team sport".
+Additionally, one of the most important skills outlined by Davis is the ability to build and foster strong stakeholder relationships, as she views commercial property as "a team sport".

 "With residential, you can operate on your own but in commercial you really need to be a team player because there's always a number of people who can add value to the decision-making process."